googleinterns/filesystem-in-appsscript/docs/FileMapper.md

   * `INVALID_ABSOLUTE_PATH = 1` the local path provided may not be absolute,
   * `INVALID_DRIVE_ID = 2` the drive id provided may be invalid or
   * `DUPLICATE_MAPPING = 3` the local path provided has a mapping already present in the config.
+  *  `INCOMPATIBLE_MIMETYPES = 4` the mimetype of of the local path and drive id provided do not match

 ## Add Folder Mapping API
 Intended to add a new folder mapping to the config.